temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 You might not be giving the Cluster enough time to respond and reconnect.
 Restart the Server, wait, and then check all services for connectivity and further errors.

-If the error persists, review your history and server logs for more specific causes before continuing to troubleshoot.
+If the error persists, review your Workflow Execution History and server logs for more specific causes before continuing to troubleshoot.

 #### When executing or scheduling Workflows